Introduction

 Organisations may offer remote workers with options to access corporate data on a corporate-issued device, BYOD, or a combination of both.

-Remote access gateways may be implemented in a variety of ways:
+Remote access gateways may be implemented in a variety of ways, such as:

 - VPNs (client-to-concentrator and P2P)